LGraz/LGraz.github.io/_posts/2023-05-04-dunnet_vs_holm.md

 2. Perform simulations for various settings.
 3. Plot the results.

-Note that there are different definitions of “power” in this context.
+Note, that there are different definitions of “power” in this context.
 We will be using the following definitions:

 - The expectation that any of the non-placebos will be rejected.
 - The expectation of the fraction of non-placebos that will be rejected.